Minnesota State University, Mankato: Institutes and centers

-Twelve university-wide interdisciplinary centers and institutes work across collegiate lines:
+Fourteen university-wide interdisciplinary centers and institutes work across collegiate lines:

 Notable programs

-Minnesota State has a history of creating new programs to meet the demand of new and developing fields.
-It was the first institution in the United States to offer a Master of Fine Arts degree in Forensics.
-It also offered one of the first interdisciplinary programs in Urban Studies and Local Government Management.
+MNSU has a history of creating new programs to meet the demand of new and developing fields.
+It was the nation's first institution to offer a Master of Fine Arts degree in forensics.
+It also offered one of the first interdisciplinary programs in urban studies and local government management.